skip to Main Content

 1. Conventional Loans

 These loans are provided by traditional financial institutions such as banks and credit unions.
-They generally have interest rates higher than you’d expect to see in the USA and longer repayment terms than other loan options, but they can feel impossible to qualify for.
+They generally have interest rates much higher than you’d expect to see in the USA and longer repayment terms than other loan options, but they can feel impossible to qualify for.
 Possibly the worst part of the process is you could be strung along for over a year or more of waiting just to be denied the loan based on your credentials.

 2. Private Loans